-If you’re planning to re-sign a lease or are looking for another apartment in the upcoming year, you may be faced with a significant rent increase.
+If you’re planning to re-sign a lease or are looking for another apartment in the upcoming year, you may face a significant rent increase.

 Reconfiguring your budget with an adjustment for higher housing expenses can help you keep your finances on track.